The wave operator representation of quantum and classical dynamics: waveoperator representation of thermal states

-The wave operator formalism is also instructive when considering the quantum correction to equilibrium states.
-Recall that the density matrix for the Gibbs state at temperature $T{=}\tfrac1{k\beta}$ can be found (up to normalisation) via imaginary time propagation starting from $\beta{=}0$:
+The waveoperator formalism is also instructive when considering the quantum correction to equilibrium states.
+Recall that the density matrix for the Gibbs state at temperature $k_B T{=}\tfrac1{\beta}$ can be found (up to normalisation) via imaginary time propagation starting from $\beta{=}0$ (see, e.g., \cite{DMM, bondar_efficient_2016}):